 Great!
 That’s a start.
 And that’s also the point at which I channel my inner two-year-old and ask why.
 Why will people buy more stuff?
 Why will people have the urge to call you?
 Consider these potential why’s:

 1. You want to begin building a relationship with your audience.

 Your product or service is not a spur of the moment buying decision, and the audience needs to get to know you first.
 You’re in the courtship phase, dating for a while before the marriage proposal kicks in.
 What kind of advertising might be appropriate here?

 - Branding ads, highlighting your name, logo, website and some imagery that will make an emotional connection with your audience.
 The goal is to stay top of mind so they don’t forget you.
-This could be in the form of billboards, building signage, TV newsfeed crawl sponsorships, or even print ads in targeted publications.
+This could be in the form of billboards, finding low banner prices and getting big banners printed, TV newsfeed crawl sponsorships, or even print ads in targeted publications.

 - Direct response ads, offering your audience a call to action to request a brochure, white paper, or perhaps a demonstration (via video or in person).
 These campaigns are designed to get someone to raise their hand and become a “maybe” in the sales funnel.
 You’ve got their information, so you can now actively court these folks in a way that brings value.

 - Digital campaigns allow you to be right there, online, when your audience is looking for you.
 In many cases, buyers go online first to research a product or service well before making the decision to buy, and from whom.
 They’re looking for someone to have a relationship with.
 Make sure they find you, whether it’s through a Google search, product reviews, social media conversations, informational videos, white papers or blog content.